MarkPearlCoZa/Blog_General/_posts/2016-08-05-Software-Design-Why-When-How.md

 As humans, we generally have a desire to help the next generation.
 We might have a section of code that does not require immediate design improvements, but as a sense of compassion for the next developer working on the system, we will work on improving the design.

+## Misc ##

+Coupling, two elements are coupled if a change to one element implies a change to another element.
+Coupling is important to software design becuase the costs of changing software are dominated by rippling changes (which means one section of code is coupled to another section).
+The exponetially rippling changes kills you in software design.
+Reducing coupling takes effort.
+The more you try to reduce coupling, the more expensive it gets.
+There is a trade off curve between effort and coupling.